Should You Consider an International Adoption in Missouri?

 There is more than one way for a family to grow through adoption.

-Obviously, domestic adoptions are close to our hearts at American Adoptions.
-However, Missouri families have another option to grow, and that’s by pursuing international adoptions.
-While we work only with pregnant women inside the United States, we still believe in providing good information if you’re considering adopting a child from another country.
+Obviously, domestic adoptions are close to our hearts at American Adoptions — that’s our specialty, and it’s the only type of adoption we can complete.
+However, Missouri families have other options to grow, and one is by pursuing international adoptions in Missouri.
+While we work only with prospective birth mothers inside the United States and cannot assist with international adoption in Missouri, we still believe in providing good information if you’re considering adopting a child from another country.

-Choose a country to adopt from.
-This may depend on several conditions: your preferences in a child, the specific country’s requirements for adopting, the cost and the culture of the country.
+Step 1: Choose a country to adopt from.
+This may depend on several conditions: what you believe you are prepared to handle as a parent, the specific country’s requirements for adopting, the cost and the culture of the country and more.

-Choose an agency to help you complete your adoption.
+Step 2: Choose an agency.
+Next, choose an adoption professional to help you complete your adoption.
 Different professionals work in different countries, so you’ll need to know where you want to adopt from before beginning your search for a reputable agency.

-When you’re determined eligible for international adoption by the United States, it will then be time to wait for a match.
+Step 5: Receive a referral.
+When you’re deemed eligible for international adoption by the United States, it will then be time to wait for a match.
 Depending on where you’re adopting from, you may receive a referral before you travel, or you may be matched with a child after you arrive in the country.
 If you receive a referral, it will include information about the child, a picture and an explanation of why the child has been matched with you.
 When you accept the referral, you will then travel to the country to meet your child.